BladerX11/VocalScript/README.md

 1. Download [espeak-ng](https://github.com/espeak-ng/espeak-ng/blob/master/docs/guide.md).
 Needed for some english words and non-english languages, or they will be skipped.

+#### Chatterbox

+1. No further setup required.

-As this is a local model, no information is required.
-However, the model and voices will be downloaded and cached locally when selecting it for the first time.
+Note: For local models, the model and voices will be downloaded and cached locally when selecting it for the first time.
 This will take some time.

 ### Saving audio